navin-hariharan/Master-Bomber/README.md

 - **I am not responsible for the misuse of Master-Bomber.**
 <br>

-## UPDATE (2022.2):

-- Removed features that are no more working 😞
-- Improved persistence
-- Code rewritten

 ## Features:

 - Lots of integrated SMS/call APIs
-- Unlimited and super-fast SMS bombing
+- Super-fast SMS bombing
-- Unlimited and super-fast CALL bombing
+- Super-fast CALL bombing

 ## DOWNLOAD: